The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 In addition to seeking new conventional energy suppliers, governments, especially in Europe, will be pushing for greater energy efficiency, accelerating the transition to renewables, and investing in nuclear power.

-The P&U sector was already undergoing huge disruption before the war, with society’s shift to all things electric, the green energy revolution reshaping grids, and digitalisation shaking up ways of working.
+The P&U sector was already undergoing huge disruption before the war, with society’s shift to all things electric, the green energy revolution reshaping grids, and digitalization shaking up ways of working.
 Add to this evolving geopolitical, supply chain, environmental, investment, cyber, talent, and cost risks, and companies must cope with an uncertain future.

 Geopolitical/supply chain risk: rewriting the global energy map